padillaco/auto-deploy/PANTHEON_SETUP.md

     ```bash
     rm ~/.ssh/pantheon-deploy ~/.ssh/pantheon-deploy.pub
     ```

+## 6. Generate a Terminus Machine Token

+1. From the Pantheon dashboard, in the development@padillaco.com account, go to the **Personal Settings → Machine Tokens** section and add a new Machine Token named **[repository-name] GitHub Auto-Deploy**.

+2. Copy the Machine Token, then go to the **Settings → Secrets and variables → Actions** page of the repository and add a new repository secret named `PANTHEON_MACHINE_TOKEN` then enter the contents of the token.

 ---
 ### Each push and merged pull request into the development, staging, or production branch should now trigger a deployment.